WojtekKamilowski/CI_PP1_CDVMR/README.md

     <summary>Restaurant menu header and menu images</summary>
     Positioned on the top of the menu page.<br>
     Displays MENU h2 and three menu images presenting food and drink.<br>
     They are reponsive, the images wrap reverse for medium size screens so the third image from the left displayes on top of the two other images.
-For smaller screens     the images are position from the top to the bottom. <br>
+For smaller screens the images are positioned from the top to the bottom. <br>
     User stories covered: 8, 9.
     <img src="docs/features/feature-restaurant-menu-header-and-menu-images.jpg">
 </details>